TENSIONS RISE. THE KING LEAVES SECRETLY FOR THE FRONTIER. HE IS STOPPED AND FORCED BACK TO PARIS

 *His life:

-• When fighting against Austria he is captured, and is among the prisoners exchanged for the king's young daughter.
+- When fighting against Austria he is captured, and is among the prisoners exchanged for Louis's young daughter.

 The entrance to the Tuileries palace, the royals' destination, is on the right.

-The ecclesiastic is an exception: half the clergy did not accept the Civil Constitution of the Clergy (that, among other things, placed the government over the Pope) and was considered, and often was, counter-revolutionary.
+The ecclesiastic is an implied exception: half the clergy do not accept the Civil Constitution of the Clergy (that placed the government over the Pope) and was often counter-revolutionary.

-The royals are allowed into the Tuileries palace, but the guards are saved from massacre only because the National Guard steps in for them.
+The royals are allowed into the Tuileries palace, but the guards are saved from massacre only because the National Guard protects them.

 Marie-Antoinette looks in a mirror and sees that her blond hair has turned white.